elastic/apm/specs/agents/tracing-spans-destination.md

 Type of the destination service, e.g. `db`, `elasticsearch`.
 Should typically be the same as `span.type`.

-If unset, agents SHOULD automatically set `context.destination.service.type` based on `span.type` on span end for external spans.

 **Usage**

 Currently, this field is not used anywhere within the product.
 It was originally intended to be used to display different icons on the service map.

+**Value**

+// TODO Remove the field (send empty strings), remove API (always infer), or make it optional (infer if needed)?

+Agents MUST NOT manually set this field.
+Agents MUST NOT offer a non-deprecated public API to set it.
+If unset, agents MUST automatically set the value to `span.type` on span end for all external spans.

 ### Destination fields